Ask a doctor about a prescription for METFORMINA PHARMA COMBIX 1000 mg FILM-COATED TABLETS

 Film-coated tablets.

-Metformina Pharma Combix 1.000 mg film-coated tablets EFG are white to yellowish, biconvex, oval-shaped tablets with the inscription MC on one face and a functional groove on the other.
+Metformin Pharma Combix 1,000 mg film-coated tablets EFG are white to yellowish, biconvex, oval-shaped film-coated tablets with the inscription MC on one side and a functional score on the other.
 The tablet can be divided into equal doses.

 28223 Pozuelo de Alarcón (Madrid)